 - Software Wallet: Bitcoin Armory

-- Web Wallet: More convenient than software wallet
+- Web Wallet: More convenient than a software wallet

 - Cold Wallet: Not connected to the internet

 - Brain Wallet: Like a computer that makes passphrase of random words

 - Hardware Wallet: More like a physical wallet

 Best Bitcoin Wallet

 Electrum is one of the most popular crypto wallets out there.
 As it turns out, it is also the best Bitcoin wallet available.
 It is an open-source and secure blockchain wallet that offers a lot of advanced features to users.
 It is really easy to set up as well.
 The transaction fee can be customized and the wallet does not go through downtime owing to its server configurations.

 Electrum only deals with Bitcoin and that just means that it is well equipped to deal with bitcoin transactions.
 It has various security features as well.
 The more money users pay, the quicker their transactions are done.